ankaAR/bestiario5e/_creatures/giant-crab.md

 ### Actions

-***Claw.*** Melee Weapon Attack: +3 al ataque, alcance 5 pies, un objetivo.
+***Claw.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies, un objetivo.
 Impacto: 4 (1d6 + 1) puntos de daño contundente, and the target is grappled (escape DC 11).
 The crab has two claws, each of which can grapple only one target.